Hendrixer/nextjs-course/lessons/fetching-data.md

 }
 ```

-By having your page export `getStaticPros`, Next.js will run this function at **build time**.
+By having your page export `getStaticProps`, Next.js will run this function at **build time**.
 Whatever your return as props will be passed into the exported page.

 > 🕳 &nbsp;&nbsp;**deep dive**: The results of this function are saved into a JSON file and passed as props to the client's component at runtime.